dh-atlas/api/README.md

 DH ATLAS is a knowledge graph that maps international research on Italian digital cultural heritage.
 This REST API allows querying the graph via SPARQL endpoints, offering semantic and statistical operations over the data.

-The configuration is defined in the `test.hf` file, compatible with RAMOSE.
+The configuration is defined in the `config.hf` file, compatible with RAMOSE.

 ---

 ## Repository v0.0.1 Contents

-- `test.hf`: RAMOSE configuration file for the REST API.
+- `config.hf`: RAMOSE configuration file for the REST API.
 - `README.md`: this file.
-- `start.sh`: script to launch RAMOSE.
+- `config.sh`: script to launch RAMOSE.
 - `requirements.txt`: Python dependencies.

 ---